Applied Measure Theory for Probabilistic Modeling: What are measures?

 Accordingly, as of this writing, \verb|MeasureTheory| does \emph{not} have first-class $\sigma$-algebras, but rather considers them to be implicit to a given measure.
 Having said that, $\sigma$-algebras do have a role to play in applied measure theory, but we give only a pointer here.
 The practical importance of $\sigma$-algebras here lies therein that they also encode available information.
 Observe that each event $A$ corresponds to a question, with a probabilistic answer.
 For example, an event $A = \{\bX \in [c, d]\}$ corresponds to the question whether the random variable $\bX$ is in the interval $[c, d]$ and there is a probability $\operatorname{Prob}(A)$ that this will be the case.
 Assume we know whether some of such questions $A$, $B$ are answered (each with yes or no).

 Then we also know that the answer to the complement $A^c$ (no or yes), and we always know that $\Omega$ has probability 1 and the corresponding question is answered by `yes'.
 Likewise, if both $A$ and $B$ can be answered given what we know, we also know the answer to $A \cup B$.

-That means, these known events form an $\sigma$-algebra, and in particular for each random variable $\bX$ there is a $\sigma$-algebra associated with $\bX$ which encodes what else we know knowing $\bX$ and how we should assign (conditional) probabilities to other events knowing $\bX$.
+As the reader might now suspect, such systems of known events form a $\sigma$-algebra.
+In particular, for each random variable $\bX$ there is a $\sigma$-algebra associated with $\bX$ that encodes what else we know knowing $\bX$ and how we should assign (conditional) probabilities to other events knowing $\bX$.

-This is a very relevant question for probabilistic programming tasks and causal inference, and with \emph{kernels} \verb|MeasureTheory| does provide tools to reason about it which are computationally appropriate, because they are local.
+This is a very relevant question for probabilistic programming tasks and causal inference.
+But we've already mentioned that \verb|MeasureTheory| does not explicitly represent $\sigma$-algebras.
+Instead, questions like these can be addressed using \emph{kernels} (Section~\ref{Kernels}), structures which can hold the conditional probabilities given we find a way to assign them in a computationally efficient way.